tomaka/spec/src/state.md

 A **trie** is defined as:

 - A *hash algorithm*
-- A (potentially empty) tree of nodes.
+- A possibly empty tree of nodes.

 Each **node** is defined as: